dklinges9/ecoclimateglobal/content/english/data_software/_index.md

 <br>
 <br>

 It can be hard and messy to decide where to deploy wireless environmental sensors.
-Sometimes you may choose locations in advance of first visit but find them unfeasible when you visit in person.
-Even worse, many scientists and conservationists have to revisit sensors after deployment, only to find that some of their sensors (possibly located in key unique locations).
+Sometimes you may choose locations before you've visited your field site, but find those locations unfeasible upon visiting in person.
+And many scientists and conservationists revisit sensors after deployment, only to find that some of their sensors (possibly located in key unique locations) have stopped working or have been destroyed.
 How to decide where to deploy one's sensors to uniformly sample across environmental variation, and iteratively choose new locations when some locations don't work or sensors fail?
-We introduced a comprehensive step-by-step practical guide for environmental sensor site selection and network deployment, drawing on experiences from diverse geographic locations and focusing specifically on microclimate sensors as a representative environmental variable.
+We introduced a comprehensive step-by-step practical guide for environmental sensor site selection and network deployment, complete with an open-source R program that works anywhere on the non-polar terrestrial planet.
+This project was drawing on experiences from an authorship team with diverse geographic expertise and focusing specifically on microclimate sensors as a representative environmental variable.
 Corresponding paper describing the software [here in Klinges et al. 2025 _Ecological Informatics_](https://www.sciencedirect.com/science/article/pii/S1574954125003851).

 <br>
 <br>